Klosmi/html-basics/CSS-BoxModel-Units.md

         border-radius: 0.5em;  /* = 0 10px */
       }
       ```
       Useful: when I want to proportionally scale the button to its content, em is handy: `padding` and `border-radius` all depends on the font-size.
-So if the `button`'s text is bigger the `border-radius` & `padding` will be proprtional, maintaince it's general shape.
+So if the `button`'s text is bigger the `border-radius` & `padding` will be proprtional, maintain it's general shape.

       <br>